AcademySoftwareFoundation/OpenColorIO/docs/guides/using_ocio/tool_overview.rst

 An example image viewer demonstrating the OCIO C++ API.

-Uses OpenImageIO to load images, and displays them using OCIO and typical viewer controls (scene-linear exposure control and a post-display gamma control).
+Uses OpenImageIO or OpenEXR to load images, and displays them using OCIO and typical viewer controls (scene-linear exposure control and a post-display gamma control).

 May be useful to users to quickly check a color space configuration.